 To cash personal checks

 Cannot be used as change funds

+Vendor payments or late fees

-The above prohibited items is not a complete list - only a guideline.
-Contact University Student Financial Services and Cashier Operations (USFSCO) Cashier Office to seek further guidance.
+The above prohibited items are not a complete list - only a guideline.
+Contact University Bursar Cashier Operations Office to seek further guidance.

-The University has a governmental exemption from sales and use taxes on purchases for University use.
-When making purchases on behalf of the University, present suppliers with the University's sales State of IL Sales Tax Exempt Letter to avoid paying sales tax on purchases.
+The University of Illinois System has a governmental exemption from sales and use taxes on purchases for system use.
+When making purchases on behalf of the system, present suppliers with the system’s sales State of IL Sales Tax Exempt Letter to avoid paying sales tax on purchases.

 Local transportation charges may be authorized for reimbursement from petty cash.